miyamura-web/Market_Research_Using_AQI_Analytics_For_AirPure_Innovations/README.md

 │   ├── AQI Dashboard.pbix                          # Power BI interactive dashboard
 │   └── AQI_Analytics.ipynb                         # Python scripts for EDA and correlation
 │
-└── AQI R&D Suggetions.pdf                          # Report of the analysis and insights along with recommendations
+└── AQI R&D .pdf                          # Report of the analysis and insights along with recommendations

 ```